How effective delays shape oscillatory dynamics in neuronal networks: The rate model with fixed time delay

-As fixed delays are on the order of a few milliseconds and the integration time constant is about an order of magnitude larger, the limit of $D\to 0$ is a relevant one physiologically.
-This allows us to gain some intuition regarding the effect of fixed delays on the dynamics by deriving asymptotic results in the limit of small delay.
-Therefore throughout this work we will present asymptotic results, and compare them to the full analytical formulas, as well as numerical simulations.
-In the limit of small delay $D\to 0$, it can be easily shown that an instability of the $k^{th}$ spatial Fourier mode occurs at the critical value of the coupling
+It is possible to gain some intuition regarding the effect of fixed delays on the dynamics, by deriving asymptotic results in the limit of small delay.
+This limit is a relevant one physiologically, since fixed delays are on the order of a few milliseconds and the integration time constant is about an order of magnitude larger.
+Therefore throughout this work we will present asymptotic results, and compare them to the full analytical formulas as well as to numerical simulations.

+In the limit $D\to 0$, the asymptotic solutions of Eq.(\ref{eq:disp2}) can be easily obtained graphically.
+Fig.\ref{fig:roots} shows two curves (black and grey) representing the right and left hand sides of Eq.(\ref{eq:disp2}) respectively, where we defined $\phi \equiv \bar \omega D$.
+The intersections of these curves correspond to the roots of Eq.(\ref{eq:disp2}).
+The plot shows three solutions, the trivial one $\phi=0$ (corresponding to the non-oscillatory instabilities), and an infinite number of solutions that clearly approach $\phi= (2n+1) \pi/2$ ($n$ integer) in the small delay limit, since the slope of the straight line goes to infinity as $D\to 0$.
+Substituting these solutions into Eq.~(\ref{eq:disp3}), we find that the first potentially unstable solution of the $k^{th}$ spatial Fourier mode is $\phi=\pm \pi/2$, that occurs at the critical value of the coupling

 with a frequency